RenaSchott/Project5-MyBag/README.md

 MyBag is an ecommerce website where different bags for different occassions can be bought.

+The site includes helpful features such as a profile, about us and forums page.

+Returning customers can make a faster checkout and they can see their order history.
+They can find useful informations in the forum and about us section.

 ![Responsivness](readme-images/responsivness.png)

 View the live project here: <https://mybag-731453a72029.herokuapp.com/>